itsaboutcode/flutternotes/dart/dart_data_types.md

 var string = 'Hello WOrld';
 ```

-You can concatinate two strings with + operator.
+You can concatenate two strings with + operator.

 ```js
 var hello = 'Hi' + "!";